 Mosiacplasty and allograft osteochondral transplantation

-A form of knee surgery that helps to replace damaged cartilage by using small rods of healthy cartilage from a donor.
-If the donor has come from another part of the same patient’s knee then it is referred to as an autograft.
+A form of knee surgery that helps to replace damaged cartilage and improve symptoms of articular cartilage injury by using small rods of healthy cartilage from a donor.

 Microfracture is an arthroscopic procedure that involves small holes being made into the knee bone.
 The aim of making these holes is to promote bleeding and stimulate cartilage growth.